ivmfnal/metacat/docs/mql.rst

 .. code-block:: sql

         files from MC:All
-                where p > 0.5 and p < 1.5 and e = 10
+                where params.p > 0.5 and params.p < 1.5 and params.e = 10

 Queries can be subtracted from each other, which means the resulting set will be boolean subtraction of second query result set from the first:

 .. code-block:: sql

-        files from MC:Beam where e1 > 10 - files from MC:Exotics
+        files from MC:Beam where params.e1 > 10 - files from MC:Exotics

 Although is it not necessary in this example, you can use parethesis and white space to make the query more readable:

 .. code-block:: sql

-        (files from MC:Beam where e1 > 10)
+        (files from MC:Beam where params.e1 > 10)
-        - (files from MC:Exotics where type = "abcd")
+        - (files from MC:Exotics where data.type = "abcd")

 Also, you can use square and curly brackets as an alternative to using explicit words "union" and "join" respectively.
 The following two queries are equivalent: